-For about 10 years now I haven't owned a car, by choice and not by decree of law, and so if you don't live in Baltimore City I am not going to pursue or respond to you.
-I use zipcar and Lyft when I can't get somewhere by foot or public transportation and so anyone more then 4 or 5 miles from me just isn't practical.
-So if you message me and you live to far from me I most likely won't even respond to you, sorry if you think that is rude but I'm letting you know here so I don't feel the need to reiterate it in a message later.
+For about 10 years now I haven't owned a car, by choice and not by decree of law, and so if you don't live in Baltimore City I am not going to pursue and probably won't respond to messages from you except as a polite thank you.
+I use zipcar and Lyft when I can't get somewhere by foot or public transportation and so I have found that anyone more then 4 or 5 miles from me just isn't practical.

 I don't really consider what we are doing here as online dating, we are shopping for potential mates and I'm pretty much stealing this idea from a writer somewhere but despite searching I can't find the article about this so I'm presenting it here without credit to the original author.
 No matter how awesome of a match we are, enticing you are because of the way you answered a particular question on here, or heartbeat-quickening sexy I think you look in your pictures it isn't until I meet you in person that I'm going to even begin to have an idea if I really want to pursue this – and neither should you.
 Think about it like this...that dress you ordered online, it looked great on the website, you think it will fit your figure well driving men crazy and making women jealous of how good you look in it and you're so excited to try it on you pay extra for priority overnight shipping but it's not until you get to try it on will you have any idea if it's all you dreamed it would be.
 You track the package all day from work, you know it's there, waiting for you to get home from work and when you put it on and realize upon looking in the mirror that this is your new favorite dress, or maybe it's just ok – not the best but certainly you'll keep it and be happy with it – or maybe, dejectedly you take it off and go on the website for return instructions because no matter the promise it held it just doesn't work on you.
 To me that's what we're doing here – shopping – and it's not until we try it on (and NO that isn't a euphemism for sex rather what I think our first date should be like) that we know if we'll keep it or send it back.